Nicola Sturgeon leads tributes after death of ‘force of nature’ Janey Godley

 “She has inspired many – not least all of us at BBC Radio 4 – with her instinct to always make people laugh in the face of darkness, bringing both dignity and empowerment to those different aspects of herself.

-“It’s her daughter Ashley and Janey’s husband who I am thinking of at this time.

-“The team at Radio 4 send them our love and we will raise a glass to Janey’s legacy which lives on in her work.”

-Louise Thornton, head of commissioning at BBC Scotland paid tribute in a statement which read: “We are all saddened to hear the news that Janey Godley has passed away.
+Louise Thornton, head of commissioning at BBC Scotland said: “We are all saddened to hear the news that Janey Godley has passed away.

 “Janey fought a brave health battle over the last few years and shared this emotional journey with her trademark honesty and humour.